The School Day

 From 8am – 8.45am

-Children will need to be booked into breakfast club in advance and there will be a charge of £1 per session.
-This will include a breakfast of cereal, toast and a drink and activities will be provided for the children to take part in once they have eaten their breakfast, until the start of the school day.
-Bookings will need to be made the week in advance, along with payment.
+Children will be provided with cereal, toast and a drink and activities will be provided for the children to take part in once they have eaten their breakfast, until the start of the school day.

 Bagel Breakfast